Politics of the United Kingdom: House of Commons

-The Countries of the United Kingdom are divided into parliamentary constituencies of broadly equal population by the four Boundary Commissions.
+The four countries of the United Kingdom are divided into parliamentary constituencies of broadly equal population by the four Boundary Commissions.
 Each constituency elects a Member of Parliament (MP) to the House of Commons at general elections and, if required, at by-elections.
 As of the 2010 general election there are 650 constituencies (there were 646 before that year's general election).
-At the 2017 general election, of the 650 MPs, all but one - Sylvia Hermon - were elected as representatives of a political party.
+At the 2017 general election, of the 650 MPs, all but one – Sylvia Hermon – were elected as representatives of a political party.
 However, as of the 2019 general election, there are currently 11 independent MPs, who have either chosen to leave their political party or have had the whip withdrawn.

 In modern times, all prime ministers and leaders of the opposition have been drawn from the Commons, not the Lords.
 Alec Douglas-Home resigned from his peerages days after becoming prime minister in 1963, and the last prime minister before him from the Lords left in 1902 (the Marquess of Salisbury).

-One party usually has a majority in parliament, because of the use of the First Past the Post electoral system, which has been conducive in creating the current two party system.
+One party usually has a majority in parliament, because of the use of the First Past the Post electoral system, which has been conducive in creating the current Two-party system.
 The monarch normally asks a person commissioned to form a government simply whether it can survive in the House of Commons, something which majority governments are expected to be able to do.
 In exceptional circumstances the monarch asks someone to 'form a government' with a parliamentary minority which in the event of no party having a majority requires the formation of a coalition government or 'confidence and supply' arrangement.
 This option is only ever taken at a time of national emergency, such as war-time.
 It was given in 1916 to Bonar Law, and when he declined, to David Lloyd George and in 1940 to Winston Churchill.
 A government is not formed by a vote of the House of Commons, it is a commission from the monarch.
-The House of Commons gets its first chance to indicate confidence in the new government when it votes on the Speech from the Throne (the legislative programme proposed by the new government).
+The House of Commons gets its first chance to indicate confidence in the new government when it votes on the Speech from the throne (the legislative programme proposed by the new government).